elijah-ward/Yale-Art-Redesign/README.md

 # Yale Art Redesign
 A redesign of the Yale Art department website.
 Group project for CS4474: Human Computer Interaction.

+## Deployed Heroku Instance

+To view the deployed site, follow this link: https://stormy-brushlands-53780.herokuapp.com/

 ## Running the App

 1. Install node if you haven't already. (npm comes with node)